Skip to Content

 Sydney and other areas in eastern NSW are in the middle of a severe heatwave that’s making the end of spring feel more like the middle of summer.
 This early-season heat was so intense on Wednesday that the Sydney Basin briefly became the hottest place in the world.

-As clocks ticked over to 10am in Sydney on Wednesday, temperatures were already well well above 30°C in a number of the city’s suburbs.
+As clocks ticked over to 10am in Sydney on Wednesday, temperatures were already well above 30°C in a number of the city’s suburbs.
 The highest running temperatures at the time were:

 • 34.7°C in Richmond